 Complete with a grand king-size bed, marshmallow duvet and a fantastically modern bathroom, lazing around is totally guilt-free here!
 This unique cottage boasts a wood burner, a traditional Aga, thick stone walls and exposed oak beams – a truly magical hideaway.

-Escape to the great outdoors and place yourself among the wonderful Welsh wilderness.
-This utterly adorable yurt is superbly positioned to sit back, relax and soak up the stunning views surrounding you.
-Blessed with big, beautiful, blue skies and days filled with birdsong and butterflies, you can be assured total tranquillity and a perfectly peaceful stay during your romantic holiday in Wales .
+Escape to the great outdoors and place yourself among the wonderful Welsh countryside.
+This adorable stone cottage is superbly positioned for exploring the nearby Brecon Beacons National Park (8 miles) or Wye Valley AONB (15 miles).
+Blessed with character and charm, and days filled with birdsong and butterflies, you can be assured total tranquillity and a perfectly peaceful stay during your romantic holiday in Wales .

 The Hot Tub Hideaway